PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort-and-cycle-detection.md

 # Topological sort
 ## DFS
 In [DFS](2022-09-15-1-Topological-sort-and-cycle-detection.md) we talked about topological sort and how it is just like DFS.

-A topological sort is a graph traversal in which each node is visited only after all its dependencies are visited.
-This sounds very much like how DFS works.

 In DFS, each node at the top is not finished until its dependents are finished.

 A topological sort is a graph traversal in which each node is visited only after all its dependencies are visited.
 This sounds very much like how DFS works.

-In DFS, each node at the top is not finished until its dependents are finished.
+The only difference is that in DFS the dependencies mean the children, whereas in topological sort it means the opposite.
+Otherwise they are the same.

 ![topologicalSort](../images/posts/topologicalSort.PNG)